Menstrual period pain: Is this normal?

 Treatment can include pain medications, such as nonsteroidal anti-inflammatory drugs, acetaminophen and hormone therapy.
 Hormonal therapies can include traditional contraceptives (oral and nonoral), gonadotropin-releasing hormone agonists and antagonists, progestin therapy, and aromatase inhibitors.

-The oral contraceptive pill is often used as the first-line treatment in women who want to get pregnant immediately.
-Surgical intervention is often considered when women have failed pain and hormonal treatment options.
+The oral contraceptive pill often is used as the first-line treatment in women who want to get pregnant immediately.
+Surgical intervention often is considered when women have failed pain and hormonal treatment options.

 The goal of conservative surgery is to destruct or remove excess endometrial tissue and adhesions, but success varies and does not ensure improved symptoms.
 Definitive surgery, such as a hysterectomy, is common with endometriosis.
 But it is not an option for women who want to get pregnant in the future, and it comes with additional risks.
 Reproductive assistance may be required in women who want to get pregnant.

-Since endometriosis may cause more than just physical symptoms, anti-anxiety medications, antidepressants, pelvic physical therapy, sexual therapy, pain education, mindfulness strategies, cognitive behavioral therapy, trigger point injections, acupuncture, botulinum toxin, and dietary changes also may be beneficial.
+Since endometriosis may cause more than just physical symptoms, anti-anxiety medications, antidepressants, pelvic physical therapy, sexual therapy, pain education, mindfulness strategies, cognitive behavioral therapy, trigger point injections, acupuncture, botulinum toxin and dietary changes also may be beneficial.

 Danielle O'Laughlin, P.A.-C., M.S., is a physician assistant in Primary Care in Rochester and Kasson's Division of Community Internal Medicine, Geriatrics and Palliative Care.
-She is the team lead of the Primary Care Obstetrics and Gynecology Clinic and the Clinical Skills co-director of the Mayo Clinic Physician Assistant Program.
+She is the team lead of the Primary Care Gynecology Clinic and the Clinical Skills co-director of the Mayo Clinic Physician Assistant Program.